Updated July 11, 2023

 - The pricing model used for (IO) is very complicated.

 So, it can be seen that investors use index options for various investment purposes, such as hedging portfolio risk, speculating future index movement, etc. Investors implement different strategies that minimize the risk to a large extent, but it comes in exchange for limited returns.

 This is a guide to Index Options.
-Here we discuss the introduction and how index options work. along with advantages and disadvantages.
+Here we discuss the introduction and how it works.
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –